 If you’re having a hard time answering some of the above questions, or if it’s been longer than 2 years since you updated a plan for your business, now’s the perfect time to put your business on a forward-thinking path!…

 If you need some help getting starting with some business plan basics, check out my Business Plan Jumpstart!
 This is a quick, easy to follow 8-page pdf that you can download to get your biz plan in writing as well as a video of a live chat to help walk you through the pdf!
-And it’s just $20.
+And it’s only $17.
 Click here to get it!

 #8.
 I Don’t Overbuy.